 How fast will you need to print?
 Cheap personal and small office color laser printers are slower than their more expensive corporate counterparts.
-However, unless you're printing in high volume, speed might not be vital, and even the slowest printers print at speeds fast enough for low-volume work.
+However, unless you print a lot, speed might not be vital, and even the slowest printers print fast enough for low-volume work.

 What are your system requirements?
 Make sure the printer has drivers for and is compatible with the operating system of your computer -- especially if you are using older computer hardware.